mctechnology17/vimtools/README.md

 #### Input -> Output (VISUAL MODUS)
 Select the block or line you want to comment on in visual mode and then press the c key
-- `c` -> comment in the format of ScriptType / FileType
+- `C` -> comment in the format of ScriptType / FileType

 </details>